 She has said that her childhood trips from the United States to visit the rocky Greek island of Kastellorizo, where her paternal grandparents lived, was the source of her fascination with rugged textures.
 Since the 1990s, Benglis travels between New York and Santa Fe, New Mexico where her studio overlooks she the natural landscape of the high desert.
 This space allow her to create dramatic large-scale works.

-While she is best known for sculptures made of globular polyurethane foam, she has worked in every medium imaginable: wax, poured pigmented latex, rubber, paper, glass, bronze, ceramics, video, metal knot sculpture, coiled steel, and hydraulic sculpture.
+While she is best known for sculptures made of globular polyurethane foam, she has worked in every medium imaginable: wax, poured pigmented latex, rubber, paper, glass, bronze, ceramics, video, metal knot sculpture, coiled steel, and hydraulic sculpture to render dynamic impressions of mass and surface.

 Using latex and Day-Glo pigment, she poured her early paintings directly onto the floor.
 She also poured them in corners or projected them from walls where they would stand out in startling shapes.
 Her floor work art, such as “Contraband” 1969, brought her fame before she turned thirty.